gobeyondidentity/developer-docs/docs/sdks/kotlin-sdk/integrate-with-okta.md

     }
 }

-private fun selectCredentialId(callback: (String) -> Unit) {
+private fun selectPasskeyId(callback: (String) -> Unit) {
-    // Where you can perform some logic here to select a credential, or
+    // Where you can perform some logic here to select a passkey, or
-    // present UI to a user to enable them to select a credential.
+    // present UI to a user to enable them to select a passkey.
 }
 ```